 Programming your router with parental controls should also prevent mobile device access to blocked sites when using the programmed Wi-Fi network, which is great for kids using tablets or grabbing at your phone.
 If you don’t add parental controls to your router, you can add parental controls directly on your Windows or Mac computer system.
 Either way, having the option to block certain types of content is a huge asset.

 This is one of the most popular activities to do online.
 Many people use Facebook and Instagram to keep online photo albums of themselves, friends, family and events.
-Photo-dedicated sites like Flickr, Shutterfly and Snapfish are also popular online photo album sites for keeping memories.
-Some photo-sharing sites let you order prints if you decide you want physical copies.
+Photo-dedicated sites like Flickr, Shutterfly and Snapfish are popular online photo album sites for keeping memories.
+Some photo-sharing sites let you order prints if you want physical copies.

-5. Cut the cord
+5. Cut the cord and save money

 Written by:

-Taylor GadsdenWriter, Broadband Content
+Robin LaytonEditor, Broadband Content

 Edited by: